Wards D to F

 Location: First Floor, Orpington Hospital, Sevenoaks Road, Orpington, Kent, BR6 9JU

-Frank Cooksey Rehabilitation Unit (FCRU) provides specialist rehabilitation for people recovering from a severe accident, injury or illness such as stroke, brain or spinal cord injury or neuromuscular disease.
-The 15-bed medium stay unit aims to help patients get back to normal and return to the community from acute care.
+Frank Cooksey Rehabilitation Unit (FCRU) provides specialist rehabilitation for people recovering from a severe injury or illness such as a stroke, brain or spinal cord injury, or neuromuscular disease.
+It is a 15-bed, medium-stay unit.
+It aims to help patients get back to normal and return to the community.

 It is named after Frank Cooksey OBE, who pioneered rehabilitation and was director of King’s Physical Medicine Department in the 1940s.